 Ready In 20 Minutes

 We often strive for 30 minute meals and were real pleased when this one came in WAY under!
 You’ll have this easy curry beef recipe on the table in just 20 minutes!
 Seriously, it might be one of the easiest recipes EVER!
 Just make sure your white or cauli rice is ready to go so you’re just assembling your bowls when the beef is done.

 Cauliflower Rice, Rice Or Quinoa

 Quinoa can be a great option because it has protein, is gluten-free and also has more vitamins and minerals, potentially making it a better option than plain white rice.
 It’s also technically a seed, rather than a grain.
 The outer coating of quinoa, however, gives Paleo enthusiasts pause because it can potentially lead to digestive issues.
 Ok, and if you’re trying to eat low carb, you’ll also think eating quinoa is ill-advised.
 If you’re still with me though…take the time to soak your quinoa for 30 minutes prior to cooking and then thoroughly rinse it.
 This is an easy thing to do when you meal prep.
 Soak and then cook quinoa and store it in the fridge to have on hand during the week.
-It’s easy to add to salads, these easy curry beef bowls and when you’re throwing together leftovers to make lunch or dinner.
+It’s easy to add to salads, this easy curry beef recipe and when you’re throwing together leftovers to make lunch or dinner.
 Read this post for more on quinoa and its health benefits.

 Some Other Bowls To Try

-Your Turn To Try Our Easy Curry Beef Bowls
+Your Turn To Try Our Easy Curry Beef Bowls Recipe

 - 4 cups greens